Cicindela aurulenta

-Cicindela aurulenta, common name blue-spotted or golden-spotted tiger beetle, is a beetle of the family Carabidae.
+Cicindela aurulenta, common name blue-spotted or golden-spotted tiger beetle, is a beetle of the family Cicindelidae.

 Description

 Cicindela aurulenta reaches about 15–18 mm in length.
 C. aurulenta have polychromatic and iridescent external appearance.
 This species has blue-green elytra, with six large yellowish-white or bluish spots and two smaller spots on the shoulders.
 The medial large spot is somewhat more crescent-shaped compared to the anterior and posterior spots.
 Its elytra appears reddish-orange along the base and margins.
 When viewed dorsally, head and thorax are blue-green, with appearances of red-orange under certain light conditions due to its iridescent colouration.
 It has two prominent compound eyes and large, predominantly black mandibles with yellowish-white marking at its base.
 It has a labrum that's ivory-white with black base and margins.
 Its antennae is filiform.
 Its scape, pedicel, and first two flagellum are blue-green; while the remaining flagellum are dull black.
 It has pale colored hairs on the abdomen and legs.